ergoplatform/ergo-wallet-app/README.md

 You need at least Android 7 to run Ergo Wallet.

 Features:
-* generating wallets, restoring wallets in a way compatible to Yoroi and Ergo node
+* generating wallets, restoring wallets in a way compatible to Yoroi and Ergo node (only first address can be seen at the moment)
+* you can add read-only wallets without entering your secrets to watch balance
 * no need to make a full sync, this is a lightweight client
 * Requesting payments by showing QR code or sharing a link
 * Sending payments, manually or by scanning a QR code
 * Your secrets are stored password-encrypted or authentication-protected
-* adding read-only wallets to watch balance
 * Show wallet balance, configurable comparison fiat currency

 Current state: We have a first stable version to use.
 If you want, you can test the app on testnet.
 Generate a new wallet and send